-Polic y Direction 6: Coun cil requirements are transparent an nd planning procedures streamline d where possible No. Theme Action Implementation outcome Delivery partners and key responsibility 104 Cultural heritage Amend Tweed LEP 2014 to include an additional aim/objective for RU1 and RU2 zones regarding the retention of Aboriginal and European cultural heritage.
-Tweed LEP 2014 is amended to include reference to Aboriginal and European cultural heritage in the objectives of the RU1 and RU2 zones.
-Council 105 Meetings Without prejudice meetings with applicants (at minimal cost) to assist in problem solving for past or future activities proposed on rural land.
-Applicants are able to meet with Council officers to discuss and where possible resolve rural land related planning matters.
-CouncilProponent(s) 106 Planning charrettes Promote Council supported planning charrettes or facilitated workshops to explore and if possible resolve complex issues for larger rural projects or proposals in an open and transparent way without significant time delays.
-Planning Charrettes are conducted to scope out and provide guidance on complex planning proposals and development applications CouncilProponent(s)Relevant government agencies 107 Community participation Review Council community engagement procedures to facilitate an improved approach to involving the rural community in decision making processes.
-The rural community has better access to information and more able to contribute to decision making about issues that relate to rural landuse planning and management • Council • Rural community 108 Rural land issues prioritised and the community engaged Review Council committees, intra-Council and inter-governmental working groups and consultation structures to ensure that rural issues are considered on meeting agendas, and potentially impacted landowners are engaged in the decision making process.
+No. Theme Action Implementation outcome Delivery partners and key responsibility 103 Meetings Without prejudice meetings with applicants (at minimal cost) to assist in problem solving for past or future activities proposed on rural land.
+Applicants are able to meet with Council officers to discuss and where possible resolve rural land related planning matters. • Council • Proponent(s) 104 Planning charrettes Promote Council supported planning charrettes or facilitated workshops to explore and if possible resolve complex issues for larger rural projects or proposals in an open and transparent way without significant time delays.
+Planning Charrettes are conducted to scope out and provide guidance on complex planning proposals and development applications CouncilProponent(s)Relevant government agencies 105 Community participation Implement the adopted Tweed Community Engagement and Participation Plan.
+Review Council's community engagement procedures to ensure the CEPP principles of community engagement and participation are applied and ensure the rural community has an opportunity to influence decision making on issues and projects that affect them.
+The rural community has better access to information and more able to contribute to decision making about issues that relate to rural landuse planning and management Council Rural community 106 Rural land issues prioritised and the community engaged Review Council committees, intra-Council and inter-governmental working groups and consultation structures to ensure that rural issues are considered on meeting agendas, and potentially impacted landowners are engaged in the decision making process.
 Rural landuse planning and management issues are considered and responded to at all levels and the affected community is engaged in the decision making process.
-Council Inter-governmental working groups Non-government service providers Rural Landowners and affected groups 109 Planning system review Conduct an annual review of Council's planning requirements and systems in response to feedback on the processes and outcomes of the implementation of this plan.
-The impact of implementing policy and actions derived from the Rural Land Strategy will be assessed for effectiveness on an annual basis or more frequently as required. • Council 110 Planning officer Council to make available a dedicated planner as the principle point of contact for assistance and assessment of development applications relating to rural land.
-A dedicated planning officer is available to address queries relating to development applications, and who has an understanding of rural land related matters. • Council 111 s149 certificates Amend Council's section 149 certificates to advise of the potential implications of living in or near agricultural or rural land.
+Council Inter-governmental working groups Non-government service providers Rural Landowners and affected groups 107 Planning system review Conduct a biannual review and report to Council on the progress of implementation of the Strategy.
+The impact of implementing policy and actions derived from the Rural Land Strategy will be assessed for effectiveness on an annual basis or more frequently as required.
+Council 108 Planning officer Council to make available a dedicated planner as the principle point of contact for assistance and assessment of development applications relating to rural land.
+A dedicated planning officer is available to address queries relating to development applications, and who has an understanding of rural land related matters.
+Council 109 s149 certificates Amend Council's section 149 certificates to advise of the potential implications of living in or near agricultural or rural land.
 Enquiries relating to potential property purchases are notified of rural land related matters within 149 Certificates.
-Council 112 Rural services and facilities - needs In consultation with the local community, identify the service and infrastructure needs and desires of the rural community.
-The needs and desires of the rural community have been identified, assessed and responded to as appropriate. • Council • Rural community Review Council's service delivery model for the provision of facilities and services to rural landowners and village residents to provide, where possible, access to improved information, transport, and local services and facilities.
+Council

-Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes RU1 Primary Production; RU2 Rural Landscape All environmentally zoned land Short term Subject to budget allocation • Tweed LEP 2014 Tweed DCP 2008 Rural Tweed Short term Low Within existing Council budget and complemented by a nominal fee.
+Area affected Timeframe 0 1 1 12 12 Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Short term Low Within existing Council budget and complemented by a nominal fee.
 Council policy Procedural Options Paper Preferred Option 25 Rural Tweed Short term Low On a fee for service basis yet to be established.
-Council policyProcedural Options Paper Preferred Option 26 Rural Tweed Short term Low Council policy Procedural Implementation will be impacted by mechanisms required to enhance community participation Rural Tweed Short to medium term Low Council policyProcedural Rural Tweed Short term Within existing Council budget Council policy Procedural Options Paper Preferred Option 27 Rural Tweed Short term Ongoing Low Ongoing Council policyProcedural Resourced from existing pool of development assessment officers Rural Tweed Short term Subject to budget allocation 149 Certificates Rural Tweed Medium term Low to medium Council policyProcedural
+Council policyProcedural Options Paper Preferred Option 26 Rural Tweed Short term Low Council policy Procedural Implementation will be impacted by mechanisms required to enhance community participation Rural Tweed Short to medium term Low Council policyProcedural Rural Tweed Short term Within existing Council budget Council policy Procedural Options Paper Preferred Option 27 Rural Tweed Short term Ongoing Low Ongoing Council policy Procedural Resourced from existing pool of development assessment officers Rural Tweed Short term Subject to budget allocation • 149 Certificates